MicrosoftDocs/entra-docs/docs/global-secure-access/how-to-create-remote-network-vwan.md

-description: Use Global Secure Access to configure Azure and Entra resources to create a virtual wide area network to connect to your resources in Azure. ms.service: global-secure-access ms.topic: how-to ms.date: 06/17/2024 ms.author: jayrusso
+description: Use Global Secure Access to configure Azure and Entra resources to create a virtual wide area network to connect to your resources in Azure. ms.service: global-secure-access ms.topic: how-to ms.date: 06/18/2024 ms.author: jayrusso
 author: HULKsmashGithub
 manager: amycolannino
 ms.reviewer: absinh

-# Customer intent: As an IT administrator, I want to create a virtual wide area network to connect resources in Azure so I can better understand how Global Secure Access can be implemented in my organization.
+# Customer intent: As an IT administrator, I want to simulate a virtual wide area network to connect resources in Azure so I can better understand how Global Secure Access can be implemented in my organization.
 ---
-# Create a remote network using Azure vWAN
+# Simulate remote network connectivity using Azure vWAN

 This article explains how to simulate remote network connectivity using a remote virtual wide-area network (vWAN).
 If you want to simulate remote network connectivity using an Azure virtual network gateway (VNG), see the article, [Simulate remote network connectivity using Azure VNG](/entra/global-secure-access/how-to-simulate-remote-network).